Torch Lake

 Meet us from 3:00-3:15pm on Wednesdays for a parking lot pickup across from the drive-through pharmacy.

-Look for us on Wednesdays near the pavilion at The Piazza in the village, found at 810 Red Drive from 3:30-4:15pm.
+Look for us on Wednesdays near the pavilion at The Piazza in the village, found at 810 Red Drive from 3:30-4pm.
+On Saturdays we are inside the Mercato near the north end from 10am-2pm.

 If you have any questions please do not hesitate to email us at grow@torchlakecoop.com